-At the end if this week, after reading harrowing headlines, I took myself downtown to the flower district.
+At the end if this week, after reading harrowing headlines, I took myself downtown to Manhattan’s flower district.
 I immersed myself in the scent and beauty of nature’s floral bounty.

-Afterwards, I came home, put my dog on my lap and picked up the phone to call some friends, NO texting today, I wanted to speak to them and hear their voices.
+Afterward, I came home, put my dog on my lap and picked up the phone to call some friends, NO texting today, I wanted to speak to them and hear their voices.
 I put my feet up and kicked back.
-I took stock and felt many things at once, but the thing that was overwhelming was not the fear, or the questions that linger in the trails of the headlines.
+I took stock and felt many things at once, but the thing that was overwhelming was not the fear or the questions that linger in the trails of the headlines.
 That thing was gratitude.
 It filled me to the brim.
-In the peak of that divine moment, my dog leapt off my lap: my husband was home.
+In the peak of that divine moment, my dog leaped off my lap: my husband was home.